kristoff-it/zig-okredis/REPLIES.md

 ```

 ### Optionals
-Optional types let you parse `nil` replies from Redis.
+Optional types let you decode `nil` replies from Redis.
 When the expected type
 is not an optional, and Redis replies with a `nil`, then `error.GotNilReply` is
 returned instead.
-This is equivalent to how error replies are parsed: if the
-expected type doesn't account for the possibility, a Zig error is returned.

 ```zig
 try client.send(void, .{ "DEL", "nokey" });